Below are answers to some of our most commonly asked questions. Much more information and details can be found in our team handbook found here.

 When is registration?

-Please note that returning families are only guaranteed a spot for their swimmers during the early registration period.
 Once open registration begins, age group caps will be in place and groups will be filled on a first come basis.
 Once an age group is filled, you may email registration to be placed on a wait list for that group.

 I have one returning swimmer and one new swimmer ~ when can I register?